scalabli/yadig/docs/index.rst

 ================

 .. image:: images/citus.png
-    :alt: Citus: utrafast web framework focusing on composing Web APIs all the more rapidly and with needless baggage
+    :alt: Citus: Ultrafast web framework focusing on composing Web APIs all the more rapidly and with needless baggage
     :align: center
     :target: https://citus.rtfd.io/